pulumi/terraform-plugin-sdk/README.md

 This is a fork of Hashicorp's [terraform-plugin-sdk](https://github.com/hashicorp/terraform-plugin-sdk).

+Key Differences:

+- Exported functions using helper/schema/exports.go for use by the TF bridge
+- Enhanced `PlanResourceChange` functionality:
+  - Added `PlanResourceChangeExtra` function with instance diff transformation
+  - Added `TransformInstanceDiff` callback support
+- State upgrade functions made public:
+  - `UpgradeFlatmapState` and `UpgradeJSONState` exported for external use
+- Provider validation control:
+  - Added `RunProviderInternalValidation` flag to control when internal validation runs

+These changes maintain backward compatibility while extending the SDK's capabilities for Pulumi's specific use cases.

 ## Updating the fork

 When a new version of the terraform-plugin-sdk comes out, we need to update our fork.
 This is necessary to avoid build errors in newer providers.